What to Do When the Holidays Hurt

-So what do we do during the holidays if we are in pan?
+So, what do we do during holiday time if we are in our own kind of pain that others cannot fully understand?
 First, be honest.
 Pop culture and consumerism might not give us permission to acknowledge grief or sadness during the holidays, but you can at least grant that permission to yourself.
 Tell people you want to keep it low-key this year.
 Let them know that being around groups of people celebrating only makes things worse.
 In other words, don’t go.

 The year that I was struggling with opioids and depression following spinal surgery, instead of showing up at any number of holiday parties to which I was invited, my wife, two kids and I served Christmas dinner at a homeless shelter in Santa Monica.
-It felt wrong, impossible really, for me to celebrate.
-But it felt right to serve others.
+It felt right to serve others who were also suffering, albeit in a different way.
 The ancient rabbis knew what they were doing when they forbade mourners to attend weddings and other celebrations for a year.
 It wasn’t because a mourner celebrating was disrespectful to the deceased, but because it was disrespectful to the mourner--an affront to his or her own pain.